 Building a retaining wall for your property could be as simple as installing a wooden fence.

-Wood is one of the most inexpensive retaining wall ideas on our list, but it’s also one of the least durable.
-Wood retaining walls aren’t best suited for runoff prevention purposes.
+Wood is one of the most affordable retaining wall materials on our list, but it’s also one of the least durable.
+Wood retaining walls aren’t well suited for runoff prevention purposes.
 Wood can rot when it stays wet for too long, causing the material to crumble.

 A gabion retaining wall is another cost-effective option for your property.

-These sturdy, hardy structures will add a unique touch to your landscaping.
+These strong structures will add a unique touch to your landscaping.

 These retaining walls consist of gabion baskets — wire containers filled with stone, concrete, or rocks.
 The history of gabion baskets is a testament to their strength.
 Ancient Egyptians used the structures to prevent flooding, and World War II soldiers used them as barricades from bomb explosions.